bmvermeer/DevNexus2022/README.md

 ## Assignment 4 (Bonus assignment)
 ### Log4j

-For this exercise you need `netcat` installed on your local machine.
+For this exercise, you need `netcat` installed on your local machine.
 Also, you MUST run this application from a Docker container.

 This application uses a vulnerable version of log4j.
-We can use this to access a serialization gadget chain available in the classpath to execute commands
+We can use this to access a serialization gadget chain available in the classpath to execute commands.

 ### 4a go to the login screen and submit a wrong username / password combination
-You will notice that in the logs, an error statement is logged containing the username
+You will notice that in the logs, an error statement is logged containing the username.

 ### 4b startup the evil LDAP server
-From the root of the project do the following
+From the root of the project, do the following:

 ```
 cd exploits/log4shell-server/